Chart Color Schemes

 Burnett Heads faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates at 12.5%, significantly lower than Australia's average of 30.4%.
-This presents an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.5%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.3%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.5%).
 Vocational credentials are prominent, with 42.3% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 32.5%.

 Frequently Asked Questions - Education